Hearing What Your Living Room Set Is Saying

 0

 Familiarizing yourself with individual pieces in each category will help you build up a firm grasp of what each term means.
 You will begin to associate certain adjectives with each category.
 Those descriptive terms will help guide your choices when matching other furnishings and accessories to your living room set.
 The playfulness of a contemporary setting, for instance, might make a classic lampstand out as too serious and make the room feel inconsistent.
-Of course, these are not firm categories, and each piece is different.
+Of course, these are not firm categories; each piece is different.
 Different styles sometimes work together by drawing out the similarities between the categories rather than competing.
 As you become more familiar with each style, these interactions will become easier for you to read.

-The size and features of your living room set depending on your living room; a large sectional in a mid-size room will dominate the furnishings and drown out the accessories you worked so hard to select.
-On a practical level, too, a recliner must have enough space to recline if it will be worth the investment.
+The size and features of your living room set depend on your living room; a large sectional in a mid-size room will dominate the furnishings and drown out the accessories you worked so hard to select.
+On a practical level, a recliner must have enough space to recline if it will be worth the investment.
 If your living room set comes with an ottoman, you may not even need a reclining feature since the ottoman already offers a means of putting up your feet.
 Remember to consider all aspects of each piece so that none of them are repeating themselves.

 Finally, no one should be able to look at your living room set and know its price.
 At the very least, this should not be the thing that first occurs to them.
 Though it requires some work, finding good value means that no matter what you pay, your living room set fits seamlessly into and adds to the entire room’s aesthetic, which involves remaining aware of what you are getting for the price.
 You can buy living room sets on sale to get great deals on furniture once you know what you are looking for and are no longer basing your valuation of its worth solely on price point.
 It is easy to believe that expensive means better; however, as we have established, price means far less than a good fit that strikes the right tone.
 So, what do you need to change in your living room to direct the conversation where it needs to go?